hucklesberries/PumpHouseBoss/README.md

 # PumpHouseBoss: ESPHome Pumphouse Monitor

+> **Scope & Purpose:**
+> This document provides a high-level overview, features, and onboarding information for the PumpHouseBoss project.
+It is the starting point for new contributors and users, describing the system, its capabilities, and how to get started.

 An ESPHome-based system for monitoring and managing commercial or residential pumphouse or water distribution/filtration systems.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)